How to stop a dog from pooping in the crate

 When shopping for a dog crate, make sure you have your dog's length measurements and weight on hand.
 This will help determine the right sized crate when matched up against manufacturer's charts.

-When crate training puppies it is especially important that you take them out to use the restroom at night.
-As the AKC points out, puppies' bladders aren't fully developed, and it's difficult for them to hold their urine in all night long.
+As the American Kennel Club (AKC ) points out, puppies' bladders aren't fully developed, and it's difficult for them to hold their urine in all night long.
 If they have pee instances in the crate, they may associate the crate with the bathroom and start pooping in there, as well.
 Ensure that your dog has had enough time to go to the bathroom before crating them for long periods of time or over night - but remember you're not meant to keep your dog in the crate for very long.
 Experts suggest they shouldn't be in a crate for more than 6-8 hours straight, and with puppies it's even shorter.
 Extensive time in the crate can hurt a dog's physical and mental health.

 Sticking to a schedule is a great way to ensure your dog has well-established boundaries and healthy habits in every facet of its life, and the crate is no exception.
 Feed your dog meals at the same time every day, and remember to give them at least 30-60 minutes after a meal to go to the bathroom.
 Avoid putting them in the crate immediately after feeding them.